StaySafeGeneva/StaySafeGeneva.github.io/index.md

 Our purpose of this project is to understand better the Geneva accidents in order to provide in the future, **real-time locally preventive measures** in form of digital panels advice, sporadic police controls or giving input information to the future self-driving cars.

 In a more digitalized world, there will be more and more cities providing complete and rich information about the road traffic data.
-Furthermore, the work done by the authors could be sclaed in other cities.
+Furthermore, the work done by the authors could be used in other cities.

 ## Structure: